srikarsm/BSNL-CAN-Internship/README.md

 -Administrator has been asked to allocate 40 Mbps bandwidth to CSE department, 30 Mbps bandwidth to IT department, 20 Mbps bandwidth for ECE department & 10 Mbps bandwidth to EEE department for Internet access.

--ISP has given 10.10.10.0/30 subnet to college and asked the college administrator to configure the WAN link IP 10.10.10.1at College side WAN interface on the router.
+-ISP has given 10.10.10.0/30 subnet to college and asked the college administrator to configure the WAN link IP 10.10.10.1 at College side WAN interface on the router.
 The Internet IP pool given to college is 117.117.117.0/29.

 -Administrator has been instructed to make sure that all computers available in the campus should be connected with Internet.